fandora-network/docs/docs/hermez/Architecture/zkProver-State-Machines.md

-Core to the integrity of the Polygon zkEVM is its zero-knowledge prover, dubbed the zkProver.
+Core to the integrity of the fandora zkEVM is its zero-knowledge prover, dubbed the zkProver.

 This document seeks to provide a more detailed architectural description of the zkProver without delving  deep into its technical complexities, as well as to introduce the zkProver's state machines in a cursory manner.
 It is therefore a prelude to the state machines' documentation.